 Tim Holtz Distress range includes Ink Pads, Mini Ink Pads, Reinkers, Mini Archival Ink Pads, Archival Reinkers, Spray Stains, Paints, Watersoluble Crayons, Watercolour Markers, Oxide Sprays, Oxide Ink Pads, Oxide Reinkers and Embossing Glazes - essential treasures to add colour and texture to our art.

 Each precoloured chart has indicators to let you know what is available for each colour...
-Speckled Egg, the newest Distress colour, is the exception as its not been made into Distress Crayons or Mini Ink Pads yet and so far Ranger have no plans to make a basket of Markers (yet, there's always hope).
+Speckled Egg and Crackling Campfire, the newest Distress colours, are the exception as they're not been made into Distress Mini Ink Pads but will be made into Crayons with every 3 colours released.
+Distress Colour no.3 will be announced in November too!

 Make Your Own Colour Chart

 The blank charts could be used for any kind of art supplies... any brand, any designer, any type!
 Just have fun discovering all the colours you've got, blending new ones, organising, collecting, playing and simply messing about with colour :)

 Having a colour chart is useful for organising supplies but I find it most useful for creating samples of each colour, especially those that look different on the labels to their actual contents.
 Some pigments look so dark, but add a splash of water and they come to life!
 I love watching paints react like this :)

 How to use Blank Colour Charts ...
 Click on the picture to either download and/or print.
 Use the printout or trace onto another sheet of paper.
 Colour them in with your arty treasures, any kind and any brand.
 Why not make a new chart for each different sort you have, so you can easily keep track of your collection and see at a glance what each colour really looks like.